Pwd9000-ML/blog-devto/posts/2022-Azure-Bastion-File-Transfers/Azure-Bastion-File-Transfers.md

 ---
-title: Upload files to Azure Virtual Machines with Azure Bastion in tunnel mode.
+title: Upload files to Azure Virtual Machines with Azure Bastion in tunnel mode
 published: false
 description: Upload files to an Azure Linux VM using Azure Bastion on Windows using the SSH native Client
 tags: 'azure, bastion, cloudnetworking, tunnel'